KusionStack/catalog/models/samples/hellokpm/README.md

     ├── README.md
     ├── base
     │   ├── base.k
-    │   ├── kcl.mod # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
-    │   └── kcl.mod.lock # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
     ├── dev
     │   ├── kcl.mod # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
     │   ├── kcl.mod.lock # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.